Metallica: Through the Never: Plot

 A rider in a gas mask on an armored horse charges, wielding a war hammer.
 He lassos a rioter, hanging him from a streetlamp.
 Trip throws a brick at the rider, who gives chase.
-Trip loses the doll, but escapes through a wall of rioters, surging into "Cyanide".
+Trip loses the doll, but escapes through a wall of rioters.

 He walks down a deserted, littered street, under a dozen bodies hanging from a pedestrian bridge, leading into "...And Justice for All".
-Trip finds the truck he is looking for in a deserted parking-garage corridor, but the driver (a middle-aged man) is traumatized and does not notice him.
+Trip finds the truck he is looking for in a deserted parking-garage corridor, but the traumatized driver does not notice him.
 The back of the truck contains a leather bag, which Trip opens; he slumps, speechless, as the band breaks into "Master of Puppets".

 He sees a figure waving at him from a distance.
 The rider approaches the figure, and a group of rioters surge past them.
 Trip grabs the bag and the can of gas, jumps out of the truck and flees.

-He is cornered at the end of an alley by the rioters.
+When "Battery" starts, Trip is cornered at the end of an alley by the rioters.
 Trip ties a black bandanna around his mouth, puts up his hood and drops the bag.
-He douses himself with the gas, sets himself ablaze and charges the rioters, who eventually overwhelm him, beginning "Battery".
+He douses himself with the gas, sets himself ablaze and charges the rioters, who eventually overwhelm him.

 After the band finishes "Nothing Else Matters", Trip wakes up (to "Enter Sandman") on the roof of a building; his lost doll, now animated, approaches the leather bag.
 As Trip gets up, he is lassoed and pulled onto the rider's horse.
 He grabs the rider's hammer to free himself and slams the roof with it.
 Shock waves rumble across the city, shattering glass and the exteriors of surrounding buildings and disintegrating the rider and his horse.
 The reverberation affects Metallica's concert, cutting the power and knocking down lighting trusses.
 With a backup generator, the band continues the concert without pyrotechnics and a light show, playing "Hit the Lights".

 Trip returns to the deserted stadium with the doll and the bag under his arm.
 The credits roll to scenes of the band performing "Orion" to the empty stadium.
 Trip takes a seat; the final shot is of the still-closed leather bag which belonged to Cliff Burton on the Master of Puppets tour.